OverflowCat/blog-en/src/content/posts/css-variable.md

 ![Current VS Code syntax highlighting fails to recognize it correctly](https://github.com/user-attachments/assets/170edbc5-bb83-485b-8111-3c9946fcaced)

 After some digging, I found that according to the spec, an identifier (`<ident-token>`) cannot start with a number.
-However, for CSS custom properties (variables) that start with a double dash `--`, the name that follows *can* start with a digit.
+However, for CSS variables that start with a double dash `--`, the name that follows *can* start with a digit.

 ![](https://github.com/user-attachments/assets/14bcdf20-05e6-4e36-a201-ae3268e8a237)